PictureElement/nextjs-strapi-portfolio-starter/README.md

 ### Quick start (optional)

-To launch both Strapi and Next.js simultaneously from the **root directory**:
+To launch both Strapi and Next.js simultaneously from the root directory:

 ```
 npm run dev  # Starts both apps in parallel